Tools4everBV/HelloID-Conn-Prov-Target-Zenya/README.md

   - Client Secret

 ### Remarks
- - We only manage the groups we created with HelloID (the registered provider in Zenya for HelloID).
+ - > We can only manage groups we actually created with HelloID.
+So only the groups we created through HelloID Resource Creation.
    - > Note that HelloID can __only create groups__.
 The groups will __not be deleted by HelloID__.
  - > We can only set a department that already exists in Zenya.
-For this, all departments must have a unique name within the entire tree (i.e., no duplicate names anywhere).
-In addition, maintenance of the departments will need to take place within Zenya
+   - > For this, all departments must have a unique name (we can only match on name, so matching on code (or any other field) is not possible) within the entire tree (i.e., no duplicate names anywhere).
+   - >In addition, maintenance of the departments (i.e., creating/deleting as well as setting the owner) will need to take place within Zenya.
  - > We can only set a manager that exists in Zenya and has been created by HelloID.
 For this, HelloID has to have granted the Account entitlement for the manager first.

 ## Getting help